-At the meeting of 13 December 2018, preparations of celebrations to mark the 200-year anniversary of Erste Group were discussed.
-In addition, the reports on capital-related matters, large exposures pursuant to section 28b of the Austrian Banking Act and the annual plan and the capital plan for the financial year 2019 were discussed, approved and taken note of.
-In addition, an anticipatory resolution was taken pursuant to section 95 para 5 no 12 of the Austrian Stock Corporation Act as well as a resolution on long-term funding activities in the financial year 2018 and changes to the internal rules of the supervisory board, the nomination committee and the risk committee were approved.
+At the meeting of 12 December 2019, reports on a project, on large exposures pursuant to section 28b of the Austrian Banking Act and the budget and the capital plan for the financial year 2019 were discussed, approved and taken note of.
+New representation rules for the management board and a new allocation of responsibilities were adopted.
+Pursuant to section 95a of the Austrian Stock Corporation Act, a procedure was defined for dealings with related entities and individuals.
+In addition, a framework programme for the acquisition of own shares for the employee share programme, an anticipatory resolution pursuant to section 95 para 5 no 12 of the Austrian Stock Corporation Act as well as a resolution on long-term funding activities in the financial year 2020 were adopted and changes to the internal rules of the supervisory board, the remuneration committee and the audit committee were approved.